 For the instructions above, but replace "Internet Explorer" with whatever browser you happen to have.

-Also, on Linux, valid CACerts must be installed on the machine and must be installed in a sane location.
-TurboActivate checks for the CACerts in the following locations and stops at the first one found (whether or not it contains valid and up-to-date certificates):
+On Linux and BSD (excluding macOS) valid CACerts must be installed on the machine and must be installed in a sane location.
+TurboActivate, TurboFloat, and the TurboFloat Server check for the CACerts in the following locations and stops at the first one found (whether or not it contains valid and up-to-date certificates).

 TA_E_INETor InternetException?
 (And you followed the above instructions.)

 Did you follow the instructions above and TurboActivate is still returning